Grant Riller: College career

 Riller suffered a knee injury prior to his freshman season and was forced to redshirt.
 He was forced to wear a knee brace despite working all summer to get to full strength.
 In his collegiate debut, Riller scored 21 points against The Citadel.
 He averaged 13.1 points per game as a freshman, second-best on the team.
 Riller scored 20 points and added four steals in a 83–76 overtime victory over Northeastern in the Colonial Athletic Association Tournament.
 He was named 2018 CAA Tournament Most Outstanding player and joined teammate Joe Chealey on the All-CAA First Team.
 Riller averaged 18.7 points per game as a sophomore.
 He scored a career-high 43 points in a 99–95 loss to Hofstra.
 As a junior, Riller averaged 21.9 points and 4.1 assists per game and led the Cougars to a 24–9 record.
 He was again named first-team All-CAA.

 Coming into his senior year, Riller was named CAA preseason player of the year.
 On December 14, 2019, Riller became the third Cougar in program history to reach the 2,000 career point mark, scoring 21 in a road loss to Richmond.
 On January 16, 2020, he recorded the first-ever triple-double by a College of Charleston player, with 20 points, 10 rebounds and 10 assists in a loss to Northeastern.
 At the conclusion of the regular season, Riller was named to the First Team All-CAA.
 As a senior, Riller averaged 21.9 points, 3.9 assists, and 5.1 rebounds per game.

 Professional career

 Charlotte Hornets (2020–2021)

 On November 18, 2020, Riller was drafted in the second round, 56th overall, in the 2020 NBA draft by the Charlotte Hornets.
-On November 30, 2020 he was signed to a two-way contract by the team.
+On November 30, 2020, he was signed to a two-way contract by the team.
 Under the terms of the deal, he split time between the Hornets and their NBA G League affiliate, the Greensboro Swarm.
+He played in 11 G League games, averaging 13.1 points and 3.1 assists per game, and appeared in seven NBA games, averaging 2.6 points and 0.4 assists per game.